Month-end Billing run:

 Step 4: Push to Sage:

 4.1.
-Pushing selected to Sage:
+Pushing Selected to Sage:

 After clicking on the “Push Selected to Sage” button, you will see the following pop-up screen.
 Click on the “Push Now” button to push the selected invoices to SageOne.